deepcode-ai/deepcode-engine-node/DEVELOPMENT.md

 ## Global installation (linking)

-Install the Codemod Engine Node as the global executable sourced from the project repository.
+Install the Deepcode Engine Node as the global executable sourced from the project repository.

     pnpm link --global

 ## Global installation (registry)

-Install the Codemod Engine Node as the global executable sourced from the NPM Registry https://www.npmjs.com/.
+Install the Deepcode Engine Node as the global executable sourced from the NPM Registry https://www.npmjs.com/.

     pnpm i -g deepcode